OffchainLabs/arbitrum-docs/arbitrum-docs/for-devs/third-party-docs/The Graph/thegraph.md

 # The Graph

 Getting historical data on a smart contract can be frustrating when building a dApp.
-[The Graph](https://thegraph.com/) provides an easy way to query smart contract data through APIs known as subgraphs, which utilize GraphQL.
+[The Graph](https://thegraph.com/) provides an easy way to query smart contract data through APIs known as subgraphs, which utilize `GraphQL`.
 The Graph's infrastructure relies on a decentralized network of indexers, enabling your dApp to become truly decentralized.

 ## Quick start